March 30, 2021

 What is it?

-Frozen shoulder, also called adhesive capsulitis, is when the shoulder gradually gets more stiff and immobile, but without arthritis present.
+Frozen shoulder, also called adhesive capsulitis, is when the shoulder gradually gets stiffer and more immobile, but without arthritis present.

 Who is most at risk?